Document Forms & Templates

-A clear Communications Plan is essential to avoid information to leak out in an uncontrolled and damaging fashion.
-Make use to this template to prepare a professional plan of communication about your business sale.Download View online
+When selling your business, a clear Communications Plan is essential to avoid information to leak out in an uncontrolled and damaging fashion.
+Make use of this template to prepare a professional plan of communication about your business sale.Download View online

 Preparing for Sale

-When selling a business, Sales Memorandum is a document that owners tend to prepare to introduce their company to potential buyers.
-Also known as Memorandum of Sale.Download View online
+When selling your business, the Sales Memorandum is a document that owners tend to prepare to introduce the values of their company to potential buyers.
+It is also known as the Memorandum of Sale.Download View online

-Buying or Selling a Business?
-The due diligence checklist serves two purposes: to provide a list of possible terms and conditions of the deal; to show the types of documentation the seller (or buyer) should begin preparing for review.Download View online
+This due diligence checklist serves two purposes: to provide a comprehensive list of possible terms and conditions of the deal and to show the types of documentation the seller should begin preparing for review.Download View online

 Closing the Deal

-If your intention is to buy a sole-proprietor business, use this template to write your Letter of Intent to the seller.
-Also named as Offer to Purchase a Business, or Proposal to Buy a Business.Download View online
+If your intention is to buy a sole-proprietor business, then use this template to write your Letter of Intent to the seller.
+This is also known as an Offer to Purchase a Business or Proposal to Buy a Business.Download View online

 When it's time to sell your sole proprietorship (or partnership), a Business Sale Agreement sets down the terms of the sale, including the purchase price and the closing details.
 Make use of this template to draft your own contract.Download View online

-A corporation stock sale agreement helps you define the terms of the business sale.This includes the purchase price and the closing details of the transaction.Download View online
+A corporation stock sale agreement helps you define the terms of a business sale where the transaction involves the shares (stock) of the business entity.This includes the purchase price and the closing details of the transaction.Download View online

-When closing the business sale deal, a Bill of Sale is the document that explicitly transfers ownership of the business assets or shares/stock, and acts as a confirmatory receipt for the transaction.Download View online
+When closing the business sale deal, a Bill of Sale is the document that explicitly transfers ownership of the business assets or shares (stock) and acts as a confirmatory receipt for the transaction.Download View online